WHO Poem: Manuela Who?

 Always waiting, always open for a kiss, a hug, a call

-Is a matriarch who holds a family up on 83 year-old shoulders
+Is a matriarch who holds a family up on 83 year-old

-Is a woman who has loved and lost more than she should have
+Is a woman who has loved and lost more than she should

 Is fragility and strength